Got a comment, correction, or candidate suggestion?We’re researching a lot — if you spot something off, please tell us.

 what's sensible

-Every candidate on this guide is evaluated against the same five principles, using the same four-step research process, by the same editorial team.
+Every candidate on this guide is evaluated against the same five principles, using the same three-step research process, by the same editorial team.
 No money changes hands.
 No campaign picks its own grade.

 The Five Principles